-\square Supplemental Report plus \square Final Report
+□ Supplemental Report plus □ Final Report

-If an Original Report has already been filed AND new, updated, and/or corrected information is now being submitted via a Supplemental Report, AND the operator is reasonably certain that no further information will be forthcoming, then Final Report is to also be selected along with Supplemental Report.
-(See also the requirements stated above under "Supplemental Report".)
+If an Original Report has already been filed AND new, updated, and/or corrected information is now being submitted via a Supplemental Report AND the operator is reasonably certain that no further information will be forthcoming, then Final Report is to also be selected along with Supplemental Report.
+If you subsequently find that new, updated, and/or corrected information needs to be provided, submit another Supplemental Report.